 In 2020 Imperial College London took the bold initiative of launching a new Institute of Infection.
 The new Institute draws together Imperial’s world-leading expertise in infection science along with our research partners into a single entity, creating a community united by a common passion for ground-breaking, interdisciplinary infection research and education.
 The Institute will harness Imperial’s excellence in fundamental and applied research from across the Faculties of Natural Science, Engineering, Medicine and the Business School, and draw on the substantial expertise already established in some of its world-class Centres, Networks and Departments.

-Imperial College London has a long and renowned history in the translation of biological, medical and engineering sciences innovation to combat infection, working closely with healthcare partners, particularly Imperial College Healthcare NHS Trust whose St Mary's Hospital is home to the discovery of penicillin.
+Imperial College London has a long and renowned history in the translation of biological, medical and engineering sciences innovation to combat infection, working closely with healthcare partners, including Imperial College Healthcare NHS Trust whose St Mary's Hospital is home to the discovery of penicillin.
 The Institute will build on this rich history, bringing together an outstanding infection research community that covers every class of pathogen - bacteria, viruses, parasites and fungi - with our world-leading work in human challenge capacity and strong links with patients and clinicians under a single umbrella.
 The combined entity will champion interdisciplinary science, recognising that breakthroughs frequently come from research at the interface between disciplines.